chipxsd/stream-based-sync/stream-based-sync.md

 ### 3.5 Event Discovery

 This is where sequencing comes in handy.
-Giving an `Sync.Event` a unique server-generated cardinal value, we could leverage it as a lightweight index to our events.
-In math, this is also called a countable ordered index set, where the value of n-th element is equal to its zero based index n.
+Giving a `Sync.Event` a unique server-generated cardinal value, we could leverage it as a lightweight index to our events.
+In math, this is also called a countable ordered index set, where the value of the n-th element is equal to its zero-based index n.
 The maximum value which is also the value of the last element in such index set denotes its size (the count of elements).

 Let's extend our `Sync.Event` model with a new property called `seq`: